nohc2001/InsideCode/README.md

 and executing it through a virtual machine when executing the byte code to allow some performance by product<br />
 or to help programmers experiment with the code and catch errors.<br />

-C#, JAVA, etc. use this method and are sometimes called JIT compilers. ex> LuaJIT<br />
+C#, JAVA, etc. use this method and are sometimes called Virtual Machine<br />
 It is the bake code that does this.<br />

 ## 3. AtomLevel